Call for Training Projects for 2026 and Educational Leave (CPP)

 Note: Three calls for proposals (PEI, PédagoNum, PROPEDA) are being issued according to the same schedule.
 A project may be submitted to only one of these calls.

-In connection with calls for proposals, teachers and Professors may submit requests for educational leave (CPP)
+In support of calls for proposals, teachers and Professors may submit requests for educational leave (CPP)

-We would like to draw your attention to the need to promote gender equality in calls for proposals.
+We would like to draw your attention to the need to promote gender equality in the context of calls for proposals.

 OBJECTIVES

-Many factors contribute to student success, and several support programs have been established at the University (remedial courses, tutoring, review week, etc.).
-To strengthen existing initiatives* and test new ones, the University is launching a call for PROPEDA projects aimed specifically at supporting first-year students.
-The projects will focus on helping students adapt to academic requirements and methodologies—including those specific to their disciplines—as well as boosting their motivation and improving their study skills, among other goals.
+Many factors contribute to student success, and the University has implemented several support programs (remedial courses, tutoring, review weeks, etc.).
+To strengthen existing initiatives* and test new ones, the University is launching a call for PROPEDA projects specifically designed to support first-year students.
+The projects will aim, in particular, to help students adapt to academic requirements and methodologies—including those specific to their disciplines—and to boost their motivation and learning techniques, among other goals.

 *excluding tutoring, which has its own budget